gideonwhylr/ect_guide/docs/_coverpage.md

 # Event Calendar Tags

-> An Out-of-the-box Calendar for your Website
+> An out-of-the-box Calendar for your Website